alpha-og/fin/README.md

 ### Building

+1. Navigate to the `core` directory by running `cd core` from the project root
-Run `pnpm tauri build` to build the application.
+2. Run `pnpm tauri build` to build the application.